DeltaLabo/rsim/README.md

 ![Connection diagram for the XIAO ESP32C3 microcontroller and the INMP441 digital microphopne.](./connection_diagram.png)

 * Clone this repo and upload `main.ino` to the ESP32

+### Troubleshooting

+#### The error `A fatal error occurred: No serial data received.` shows when trying to upload via Arduino IDE.

+1. While holding the `B` button on the ESP32, press the `R` button.
+1. Release the `R` button, and then `B`.
+1. Re-upload the code.

+#### The code was succesfully uploaded, but the programmer is stuck in `Hard resetting via RTS pin...`.

+- Press the `R` button once.
+The code should now be running.

 ### Contribution guidelines ###